tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 -   Then press on Create Virtual Machine
 -   Wait and...
 DONE !!
 Now hopfully Your Ubuntu has been installed successfully!

+*Note*: Follow steps in section "Configuring Ubuntu and VM to make...." if only `Enhanced session mode` is not working in your VM

 ## Configuring Ubuntu and VM to make "Enhanced Session" mode work
 -   Turn on your Ubuntu image
 -   Choose `Basic Session` from the top bar